springdoc/springdoc.github.io/index.md

 ## Dependencies repository

-The springdoc-openapi libraries are hosted on Maven central repository.
+The springdoc-openapi libraries are hosted on maven central repository.
 The artifacts can be viewed accessed at the following locations:

 Releases: